 In England, they are afforded protection under the Wildlife and Countryside Act 1981.
 This protection is in place to help counter the decline of these species by making it an offence to intentionally kill or harm them.
 The act also provides extra protection to the smooth snake and the sand lizard, these being the more rare of these species, by making it an offence to capture, handle, possess or disturb them, or interfere, damage or destroy their breeding sites or resting places.

 Legacy Habitat Management offer a number of reptile fencing solutions to help protect against the loss of reptiles and their habitats allowing developers to progress a project legally and with minimum disruption.
 We can offer a number of products for reptile protection fencing, offering different levels of protection and service from our range of Caudon® Reptile Fencing Systems:

-We also produce taller fencing materials in all of the above same levels of protection specifically designed for the mitigation of grass snakes.
+We also produce taller fencing materials in all of the above same levels of protection specifically designed for the mitigation of Adders.